-Of all sleep disorders one can suffer with, obstructive sleep apnea is regarded as one of the most serious ones.
+Obstructive sleep apnea is regarded as one of the most serious sleep disorders.
 There are several types of sleep apnea, but the most common is obstructive sleep apnea.
 It can cause a person to stop breathing repeatedly during the night due to the throat muscles continuously relaxing and blocking the airway.
 The most common sign of obstructive sleep apnea is snoring.

-Thankfully, there are all kinds of treatments available for obstructive sleep apnea (OSA).
-For example, a device, using positive pressure, can keep the airway open while the sufferer sleeps.
-Another example is using a mouthpiece that will push the lower jaw forward while sleeping.
-In extreme cases, surgery could be a necessity.
+Thankfully there are all kinds of treatments for obstructive sleep apnea (OSA).
+For example, a device using positive pressure can keep the airway open while the sufferer sleeps.
+Another example is using a mouthpiece that will push the lower jaw forward while a person sleeps.
+Surgery may be a necessity in extreme cases.

 Table of Contents